overwolf/overwolf.github.io/docs/api/overwolf-profile.subscriptions.md

 planInfo    |  [Info](#info-object) Object      |                 |
 expired     |  boolean                          |                 |

-Note that many users can have the same planID,  but each subscriptionID is the individual unique ID for a user's subscription.
+Note that many users can have the same planID,  while subscriptionID is an individual unique ID for a user's subscription.

 ## Info Object